Krissy93/meta-workstations-project/docs/Movements Definition.md

 Be careful: the only separator between values is the space!!

 ## Action Definition
 Actions are defined in the [actions_library](https://github.com/Krissy93/meta-workstations-project/blob/master/state_machine_package/src/actions_library.py) file.
-It is a python file imported in the State Machine Node, and contains several action functions.
+It's a python file imported in the State Machine Node, and contains several action functions.
 Actions are defined in a parametric way, allowing the user to call a generic action with the parameters needed at that time.
 To add a new action, simply add the corresponding function to the python file.